Twelfth Night

 This life is most jolly.”

-It is interesting to note that the play Twelfth Night written by William Shakespeare has nothing really to do with twelfth night other than that it was originally staged in 1602 on the night that was the night to take down decorations.
+It is interesting to note that the play Twelfth Night written by William Shakespeare has nothing really to do with twelfth night other than that it was staged in 1602 on the night that was the night to take down decorations.
 Guess what?
 Twelfth night in Shakespeare’s day was Candlemas 2nd of February!
 If you have taken your decorations down 5th/6th January, put them back up!
 It isn’t twelfth night yet!

 How to celebrate 12th Night in Spain!